 Speaking of which, here is the flag to enable:

-“Productivity Experiment: Enable Enhanced Clipboard: Enables an experimental clipboard history which aims to reduce context switching.
+“Productivity Experiment: Enable Enhanced Clipboard: Enables an experimental clipboard history that aims to reduce context switching.
 After copying to the clipboard, press search + v to show the history.
 Selecting something from the menu will result in a paste to the active window. – Chrome OS”

 I use Windows 10 at work these days and I find the clipboard history useful.